bjin/mpv-prescalers/README.md

 glsl-shaders-append="~~/shaders/ravu-r3.hook"
 ```

-Suffix in the filename indicates the planes that the prescaler will upscale.

-* Without any suffix: Works on `YUV` video, upscale only luma plane. (like the old `prescale-luma=...` option in `mpv`).
-* `-chroma*`: Works on `YUV` video, upscale only chroma plane.
-* `-yuv`: Works on `YUV` video, upscale all planes after they are merged.
-* `-rgb`: Works on all video, upscale all planes after they are merged and
-  converted to `RGB`.

 For `nnedi3` prescaler, `neurons` and `window` settings are indicated in the
 filename.

 For `ravu` prescaler, `radius` setting is indicated in the filename.

-`ravu-*-chroma-{center,left}` are implementations of `ravu`, that
+# Which variant of RAVU should I use?

+TLDR: Use `ravu-lite-r{2,3}.hook` if you are using integrated GPU or care about
+performance/battery usage, but still want some improvement with minimal cost.
+Use `ravu-r{3,4}-rgb.hook` if you could live with higher GPU usage, and wish to
+find a idiot-proof setting.

+`ravu` and `ravu-lite` upscale only luma plane (of a YUV video), which means
+chroma planes will be handled by `--cscale` later. `ravu-lite` should be faster.

+`ravu-yuv` and `ravu-rgb` upscale video after all planes are merged.
+This happens
+after `--cscale` (or other chroma prescaler) is applied. `ravu-yuv` assumes YUV
+video and will fail on others (for example, PNG picture).

+`ravu-3x` is just like its `ravu`/`ravu-yuv`/`ravu-rgb` counterpart.
+But
+instead of double the size of video, it triple the size.
+It also requires
+compute shader OpenGL capability, which means decent GPU and driver.

+`ravu-chroma` is a chroma prescaler (could be considered as replacement of `--cscale`).
-will use downscaled luma plane to calculate gradient and guide chroma planes
+It uses downscaled luma plane to calculate gradient and guide chroma planes upscaling.

-upscaling.
-Due to current limitation of `mpv`'s hook system, there are some
-caveats for using those shaders:
+Due to current limitation of `mpv`'s hook system, there are some caveats for using `ravu-chroma`:

 1. It works with `YUV 4:2:0` format only, and will disable itself if size is not
    matched exactly, this includes odd width/height of luma plane.
-2. It will **NOT** work with luma prescalers (for example `ravu-r3.hook`).
+2. It will **NOT** work with luma prescalers.
+However you could use `ravu-rgb`
-   You should use `rgb` and `yuv` shaders for further upscaling.
+   or `ravu-yuv` for further upscaling.
 3. You need to explicitly state the chroma location, by choosing one of those
    `chroma-left` and `chroma-center` shaders.
 If you don't know how to/don't
    bother to check chroma location of video, or don't watch ancient videos,